Pseudo-differential-enhanced physics-informed neural networks: Spectral preconditioning

 Now, let us apply a dominated convergence-type argument

 As before as in Appendix \ref{app:spectral_decay},

 but the above is done with the preconditioned risk, not the true PDE risk.
 In particular, we can notice

-The real part follows since $\langle A,B \rangle + \langle B,A \rangle = 2 \text{Re}\langle A,B \rangle $ in a complex inner product space.
 We are paying attention to the orders of $a$ as what are important, and it is actually the lower orders that are important in the above proof.
 We highlight $u$ does not solve the PDE but rather $Pu$ does.
 Moreover, we highlight the eigenvalue decay of the NTK encompasses a collection of orders, possibly fractional.
 Another remark is that it is obvious that the leading order will dominate the eigenvalue decay.
 However, the lower orders still contribute to the gradients of the loss with respect to the parameter.
 Notice $\nabla_{\theta} \widehat{\Delta}_{\theta}(\xi) \propto \mathcal{O}(p^2)$, $ P \ \text{inside} \propto \mathcal{O}(p)$,$ P \ \text{outside} = \mathcal{O}(p^2)$, for number of operations $p$.
 Thus, we can gain gradient contribution from a quadratic number of orders while only needing a linear number of convolutions.
 By adding $P$ outside instead of by preconditioning, we require $\mathcal{O}(p^2)$ convolutions.
 Thus we can reduce the number of convolutions by a power in order to gain gradient contribution from a spectrum of orders.